MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

      ![Edit PowerApps plan](media/edit-powerapps-plan.PNG "Edit PowerApps plan")

-4. In the **Product licenses** screen, turn the **Dynamics 365 Guides** slider to **On**, and then select **Save**.
+4. In the **Product licenses** screen, turn the **[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]** slider to **On**, and then select **Save**.

     ![Add user license](media/guides-license.PNG "Add user license")

 ## Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution<a name="cds"></a>

-After acquiring a Dynamics 365 Guides subscription and assigning licenses, you’ll need to create a database on a default environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
+After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you’ll need to create a database on a default environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
 If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Install and configure the Dynamics 365 Guides solution](#configure).

-1. Go to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (the one where the Dynamics 365 Guides licenses are assigned).
+1. Go to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (the one where the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] licenses are assigned).

 2. In the Power Platform Admin Center, select **Environments**.